 A preamplifier is a device that allows you to connect multiple audio or audio/video (A/V) sources to a single audio output signal.
 But what does that really mean to you?

-A preamp is used to connect multiple source components, such as your compact disc player, DVD player and Blu-ray player to a single output signal that can be controlled through an amplifier.
+A preamp is used to connect multiple source components, such as an A/V receiver (our guide), your compact disc player, DVD player, and Blu-ray player to a single output signal that can be controlled through an amplifier.
 (We will talk more about the differences between the preamp and the amplifier later.)
 When you use a preamp to do this, it allows you to switch between each of the source components seamlessly, with no need to disconnect one device to use another.

-As stated above, the preamplifier turns multiple input signals into a single output that is sent to the amplifier.
+As stated above and in our article comparing the WXA-50 and the WXC-50, the preamplifier turns multiple input signals into a single output that is sent to the amplifier.
 The amplifier, in turn, then sends this signal, as well as the necessary power to produce sound, to your speakers.

 It should be noted that both the preamp and amplifier will need their own power sources.
 They are separate and distinct devices that often require the use of the other to produce a rich, quality sound.
 As such, if you opt for a preamp system, it is essential that your amplifier works with your selected preamp.